“How can I have more interesting conversations? I get stuck in small talk and bore people and myself”

 You: “Wow.
 Do you ever think you’re going to retire or what’s your dream of doing the coming years?”

 Those questions help move the conversation from small talk to more interesting topics.
-They often inspire more in-depth answers.
+They often give deeper and more meaningful answers.

 They: I’m from Connecticut